astronomer/airflow-guides/guides/cross-dag-dependencies.md

 ![Trigger DAG Graph](https://assets2.astronomer.io/main/guides/cross-dag-dependencies/trigger_dag_run_graph.png)

-Note that f your dependent DAG requires a config input or a specific execution date, these can be specified in the operator using the `conf` and `execution_date` params respectively.
+Note that if your dependent DAG requires a config input or a specific execution date, these can be specified in the operator using the `conf` and `execution_date` params respectively.

 ### ExternalTaskSensor

 To create cross-DAG dependencies from within your downstream DAG, consider using one or more [`ExternalTaskSensor`s](https://registry.astronomer.io/providers/apache-airflow/modules/externaltasksensor).
 The downstream DAG will wait until a task is completed in the upstream DAG before moving on to the rest of the DAG.
-This method of creating cross-DAG dependencies is especially useful when you have a downstream DAG with different branches that depend on different tasks in one or more upstream DAGs to have succeeded.
-Instead of defining a whole DAG as being downstream of another DAG like with datasets, you can define specific tasks in a downstream DAG as having to wait for a specific task to finishe in an upstream DAG.
+This method of creating cross-DAG dependencies is especially useful when you have a downstream DAG with different branches that depend on different tasks in one or more upstream DAGs.
+Instead of defining an entire DAG as being downstream of another DAG like with datasets, you can define specific tasks in a downstream DAG as having to wait for a specific task to finish in an upstream DAG.

 For example, you could have upstream tasks modifying different tables in a data warehouse and one downstream DAG running one branch of data quality checks for each of those tables.
 You can use one `ExternalTaskSensor` at the start of each branch to make sure that the checks running on each table only start, once the update to that specific table has finished.